News flash

 When we are confronted by a new experience that is similar enough to the recorded distress experience we are compulsively forced to meet it with an attempted re-enactment of the old distress experience.

 One might say that, "reminded too much of" the old distress experience, we are forced to behave as if we were some kind of walking "juke-box."
 In effect, the new experience "pushes the button."
 The recording of the old, miserable experience then rolls out as if from a rack onto a "turntable in our head."
 The recording now plays us!
-(Fig. 9)
+(Figure 9)

 The person now in the grip of this recording of an old distress experience says things that are not pertinent, does things that don't work, fails to cope with the situation, and endures terrible feelings that have nothing to do with the present.
 This is sub-human behavior, quite unlike the creative, capable behavior of a thinking person.